Blog/NotesConcept

 In this blog post, we will explore how to implement a custom useThrottle hook in React, which can be handy in scenarios where you want to control the rate of execution of a function.

 Throttling is a technique used to limit the number of times a function is called over a specified time interval.
-Throttling is generally used in the cases where many events occurs on user interaction and causes effects (like API calls or calculations) every time, in these cases throttling can be used to limit the effects.
+Throttling is generally used in cases where many events occur on user interaction and cause effects (like API calls or calculations) every time, in these cases, throttling can be used to limit the effects.

 Let's implement useThrottle custom hook: